Skip to main content

 Overview

-Tyson H. Brown is an Associate Professor of Sociology and Medicine at Duke University, where he holds the W.L.F. endowed chair.
-He is a medical sociologist, race scholar, and demographer who uses novel theoretical and empirical approaches to examine the causes and consequences of racial inequality.
+Tyson H. Brown is Professor of Sociology and Medicine at Duke University.
+He is a medical sociologist, race scholar, and demographer who uses novel theoretical and quantitative approaches to examine the causes and consequences of racial inequality (see personal website).

-Dr. Brown’s research has resulted in highly-cited conceptual, empirical and agenda-setting articles in leading journals in the fields of sociology, demography, health policy, gerontology and population health (CV).
+Dr. Brown’s research has resulted in highly-cited studies published in leading journals in the fields of sociology, demography, health policy, gerontology and population health (CV).
 His research contributions have been recognized with awards from the American Sociological Association and Duke University, as well as interdisciplinary collaborations with scholars across the country and with the National Academies.
 In addition, he was a resident fellow at Oxford University and the inaugural Duke Presidential Fellow.
 He has also been awarded funding for his training and research from the Robert Wood Johnson and Ford Foundations as well as the National Institutes of Health.

 Professor Brown’s current program of research focuses on the scientific study of structural racism as a fundamental cause of health inequality.
 By developing theoretically-informed, innovative and rigorous methods for quantifying structural racism—across economic, educational, political, housing, and criminal-legal domains—and its effects on population health, his research provides empirical evidence on why racialized health inequities exist.
 Moreover, by mapping the geography of structural racism, his work identifies where racially discriminatory contexts are particularly severe and pernicious.